Counterfactually Fair Conformal Prediction: EXPERIMENTS

 \subsection{Oracle Counterfactuals}

 We first present results when the counterfactuals are generated from the true SCM (oracle counterfactuals)--later, we consider the case where noise is added to the exogenous variables.
 Table~\ref{tab:synth-combined} shows the results on synthetic regression and classification datasets.
 Table~\ref{tab:real-combined} shows the results on real datasets, Law School for regression and Bios for classification.
 First, we observe that vanilla split CP achieves the target coverage but has high counterfactual set disparity (CSD) ranging from 0.19 to 0.71.
 As expected, Post-hoc Union achieves counterfactual invariance for prediction sets (CSD=0), but at the cost of a significant increase in the size of the prediction sets and over-coverage due to inflation of the prediction sets.
-Methods that train counterfactually fair predictors (CFU, CFR, PCF) achieve counterfactual fairness for both point predictions and prediction sets (CSD=0) but at the cost of lower accuracy/MSE and larger prediction sets compared to split CP.
-Our proposed CF-CP method achieves counterfactual fairness for prediction sets (CSD=0) while maintaining the accuracy/MSE of the base predictor and with only a modest increase in the size of the prediction sets compared to split CP.
+Methods that train counterfactually fair predictors (CFU, CFR, PCF) achieve counterfactual fairness for both point predictions and prediction sets (CSD=0) but at the cost of lower accuracy/MSE and prediction sets that are moderately larger than split CP.
+Our proposed CF-CP method achieves counterfactual fairness for prediction sets (CSD=0) while maintaining the accuracy/MSE of the base predictor, and it produces prediction sets that are similar in size to counterfactually fair baselines and moderately larger than split CP.
 Only \texttt{max} aggregation leads to a nonzero CSD in synthetic classification, because of non-empty prediction set rule.
 Also, CF-CP achieves comparable or better average set size compared to other counterfactual fairness methods (CFU, CFR, PCF) without requiring retraining or access to the probability distribution of $A$.
 Among the three aggregation functions, the results are quite similar, with \texttt{mean} achieving the smallest average set size in most cases.